IQGeo/utils-devrel-samples/Documents/WFM_NMT_Milestone_Map_Widget/WFM_NMT_Milestone_Map_Widget_Overview.md

 Notes:

 -   Mousing over a ticket displays the ticket ID and ticket status.
+-   Ticket points on map color-coded according to their status
+-   If the application has a configured map layer of WFM tickets, the temporary ticket points can be "selected" (the user is actually selecting from the configured ticket layer, not our temporary ticket layer).
+Pressing the "Check Selectability" button indicates whether the ticket layer is available and currently checked on.
--   Both the ticket points and the bounding polygon are temporary map layers which are removed when the modal window is closed.
+-   Both the ticket points and the bounding polygon are <b>temporary</b> map layers which are removed when the modal window is closed.